 Victorian Civil and Administrative Tribunal

 The Victorian Civil and Administrative Tribunal (VCAT) was established by the Victorian Civil and Administrative Tribunal Act 1998 (VIC), and began operation on 1 July 1998.
 VCAT is an amalgamation of 15 boards and tribunals and offers a 'one-stop-shop' for dealing with a range of disputes.
-VCAT comprises four divisions: administrative, civil, human rights and residential tenancies.
+VCAT comprises four divisions: administrative, civil, human rights, planning and development, and residential tenancies.

-Head of Jurisdiction: Justice Greg Garde AO RFD, President of VCAT
+Head of Jurisdiction: Justice Edward (Ted) Woodward, President of VCAT

 Coroners Court of Victoria